+A total of 91 respondents participated.
 Thirty-one patients suffering from mesial temporal lobe epilepsy with clinically diagnosed uni- (left:n=14;right:n=8) or bilateral (n=9) hippocampal sclerosis from the presurgical program at the Department of Epileptology in Bonn were included in the study (MTL).
 Two control groups consisted of thirty patients with extratemporal lobe epilepsy (ETL) and thirty healthy control subjects (CON), respectively.
 The three groups did not differ with respect to age or gender (see Table S1 for details).

+Experiment

 Each respondent made a series of binary choices on a computer between pairs of candy bars, presented pictorially as shown in Fig.1, drawn randomly out of a set of twenty.
 Each combination was presented once, resulting in 190 choices, with a different random order for each participant.
 In a control task, subjects were presented with pairs of numbers, randomly drawn from the range of one to twenty, and had to judge which number was larger.
 Judgment inconsistency in triplets of magnitude was computed identically for the two tasks.
 Subjects knew that they would receive their choice from one randomly selected candy bar choice trial, in addition to a participation fee of 10 €.

+Figure 1.
+Three trials of the binary choice experiment.
+Subject indicated their preferred candy bar on each trial.
+The timing of the stimulus presentation and choice was self-paced, with a maximum length of 5 seconds.

-A triplet was marked as indicating intransitivity either if A was chosen over B and B was chosen over C yet C was chosen over A or if B was chosen over A and C was chosen over B yet A was chosen over C
+A triplet was marked as indicating intransitivity either if A was chosen over B and B was chosen over C yet C was chosen over A or if B was chosen over A and C was chosen over B yet A was chosen over C.

 Results

-Patients with hippocampal sclerosis showed an increased percentage of intransitive choices compared to the two control groups (Fig. 2; mean percentages: MTL: 6.%; ETL: 3.7%; CON: 2.75%; median percentages: MTL: 4.56%; ETL 2.%; CON: 2.94% p0.00).
-The two control group the ratio of compromised hippocampal volume to total volume with the percentage of intransitive choices (Fig.3; spearman-rho = 0.; p0.; n=16).
+Patients with hippocampal sclerosis showed an increased percentage of intransitive choices compared to the two control groups in the preference task compared to the control task (Fig. 2; mean percentages for the preference task: MTL: 6.07%; ETL: 3.37%; CON: 2.75%; median percentages: MTL: 4.56%; ETL 2.72%; CON: 2.94%; mean percentages for the control task: MTL: 0.50 %; ETL: 1.00%; CON: 0.14%, median percentages: MTL: 0.36%; ETL: 0.00%; CON: 0.04% ; linear mixed model with orthogonal contrasts group task interaction b = – 0.06, t(91) = –2.98, p = 0.004).
+The difference between degree of intransitivity between the preference and control task did not differ significantly between the two control groups (linear mixed model with orthogonal contrasts group task interaction b = – 0.04, t(91) = 0.97, p = 0.333).

+Figure 2.
+Mean percentage of intransitive choices per group in each task (nMTL = 31, nC = 30, nETL = 30).
+Error bars represent SEM.

+For a random group of participants (see SOM for details) we correlated the ratio of compromised hippocampal volume to total volume with the percentage of intransitive choices using a non-parametric correlation coefficient that is insensitive to outliers, and found a strong and significant relationship (Fig.3; spearman-rho = 0.676; F(1, 14) = 11.78, p=0.004; n=16).
+In other words, the larger the lesion, the less consistent were the value-based choices.

+Figure 3.
+Relation of hippocampal ratio and intransitive choices. a) Example of a typical hippocampal sclerosis on a T2-weighted image highlighting both hippocampi which were used for the laterality index calculation. b) Scatterplot that maps hippocampal asymmetry (as a marker for unilateral atrophy) against percentage of intransitive choices, providing a regression line with 95% CI for the observed correlation of rho=0.676, p=0.004.